tshort/julia/test/standalone-aot/README.md

 Help would be appreciated in any of the above plus code reviews and testing out what types of code compiles and what doesn't.

+To better test standalone code, it might be nicer to test from Python or other scripting language.

 ## Other ideas